VictorAlonsoCM/Specialized-Program-Full-Stack-Web-and-Multiplatform-Mobile-App-Development/Front-End-Web-UI-Frameworks-and-Tools--Bootstrap-4/Week-4/README.md

 At the end of the week four, We have learned:
 - Understand how to use JQuery, JavaScript and Bootstrap's JS components methods to control the behavior of the components.
 - Write JavaScript code taking advantage of the Bootstrap's JS component methods and JQuery methods for controlling Bootstrap JS components.
+- Write Less and Sass code to define your CSS classes.
+- Compile the Less and Sass code into the corresponding CSS classes.

 # Desktop web page version
 ![](Desktop-web-version.png)